Digital artist working on computer

 Program summary

-Keep pace with the rapidly changing field of digital communication.
+Keep pace with the rapidly changing field of digital communication, and become a voice of truth in the age of digital journalism and media.
 This online degree program is designed to give you a strong foundation in journalism, while allowing you to customize your degree through course work in telecommunications, visual media, and media management.

 Application deadline